 The range of medical costs after your car accident can vary significantly.
 In a worst-case scenario, your medical bills can reach into the six figures.

 Some serious personal injuries can mean significant medical bills.
-For example, if you or a loved one have suffered a traumatic brain injury or spinal cord injury, there may be millions of dollars in future medical bills.
+For example, if you or a loved one has suffered a traumatic brain injury or spinal cord injury, there may be millions of dollars in future medical bills.

 Your car accident settlement will cover: